“How do you travel so much?”

-Related: Why does nobody talk about these amazing travel and live abroad opportunities?!
-Well, I am and you should too.
+Related: Why does nobody talk about these amazing travel and live abroad opportunities for Americans?!

 In Thailand, I got hired at a school four days after landing and actually had to turn some jobs away. (keep in mind I had zero experience!)